 Long gone are the days where shopping only meant spending hours interacting with brands and products at brick and mortar stores.
-Shopping might start in the store, but 32 percent of shoppers say they went online to buy an item after seeing it in the store, according to statista.com.
+Shopping might start in-person, but 32 percent of shoppers say they went online to buy an item after seeing it in the store, according to statista.com.

 The evolution of consumer shopping behaviors combined with the advancement of online marketplaces has created almost-endless opportunities for the consumer shopping experience.
 Here we explore how three brands embrace omnichannel marketing and use it in unique ways to reach customers.